 Breeding is a technically difficult process.
 It requires fast neutrons and liquid coolants made of molten lead or sodium, necessary in order to optimize the number of neutrons captured by the fertile uranium.

 Mankind has always dreamed of a water powered motor and "breeder" offer a kind of motor powered by an almost inexhaustible fuel !
-When resource of nuclear fuel enriched in uranium-235 was scarce, the expectations for breeders were high.
-France has even built an industrial breeder (called SUPERPHENIX) that has produced electricity but was called off in 1997 for political more than technical reasons.
+When resource of nuclear fuel enriched in uranium-235 was scarce, expectations for breeders were high.